The Speedvision World Challenge 5-Point Harness

 how this all becomes pretty impractical for a street driven car.

-much nil chance of a rollover, but realistically your racing seats are going to
+nil chance of a rollover, but realistically your racing seats are going to provide

-provide all the bolstering you need so you still don't need the harness to hold you in
+all the bolstering you need so you still don't need the harness to hold you in place.

 I urge you to keep all this in mind before diving into these sorts of modifications.